Updated – 30th September 2025

 The Resilience ROI Framework

-A 500-person automotive supplier losing £1.2m per day faces £25m in potential impact over three weeks offline.
-With performance-led security (golden images, vaulted identities, tested restart procedures), recovery can shrink to 3–5 days.
+Resilience ROI isn’t measured in blocked attacks.
+It’s quantified through downtime avoided.
+A 500-person automotive supplier, losing £1.2m per day, faces a potential £25m impact over three weeks offline.
+With performance-led security (golden images, vaulted identities and tested restart procedures), recovery can be reduced to 3–5 days.
 That’s £20m in avoided downtime.

 Leading indicators help prove ongoing value: